 The Writing Center's goal is to help students become better readers and writers.
 We offer, in a manner that does not intrude upon the student/teacher relationship, individual and group tutorials.
 During this, we work on issues ranging from developing a thesis to refining mechanics and documentation style.

 The Writing Center is for all Armstrong students.
 You can come in with any type of writing assignment at any stage of the process.
 We can help you understand the assignment, plan your paper, help you organize and revise your paper.
 We can even help you learn to proofread for your most common mistakes.

-- Step 1: Make an appointment by calling us at 912.344.3072, or emailing us at firstname.lastname@example.org, or stopping by in person.
+- Step 1: Make an appointment by calling us at 912.344.3072, emailing us at firstname.lastname@example.org, or stopping by in person at Gamble 123.
 Appointments are made for 30 minute sessions.
 Walk-ins are welcome, but if you come in without an appointment, we cannot guarantee that a tutor will be available.
 Please arrive on time.
 If you are more than ten minutes late, your appointment may be given to a walk-in.

 - Step 2: When you arrive for your appointment, sign in at the front desk.